ubc-library-rc/gis-intro-leaflet/content/hands-on8.md

 Take a moment to practice on your own.
 Reference the hints below if you get stuck.

-1. For example, download [Vancouver Public Libraries](https://opendata.vancouver.ca/explore/dataset/libraries/information/) (polygon representation) from the Open Data Portal.
+1. For example, download [Local area boundaries, aka neighborhoods](https://opendata.vancouver.ca/explore/dataset/local-area-boundary/export/?disjunctive.name) or [Vancouver Public Libraries](https://opendata.vancouver.ca/explore/dataset/libraries/information/) (polygon representation) from the Open Data Portal.
 <img src="./images/practice01.png" style="width:100%;">

 2. Move the download file, `libraries.geojson`, to your workshop folder.
 It's important your data be in the same folder of your web map's HTML document.